Getting Started Integration

 Analyze HTML Structure

 Examine the Metronic HTML layouts to understand their structure.
-The source HTML is framework-agnostic and provides the foundation for our Rails templates.

 # Demo1 Structure - Sidebar Layout